pexip/os-bind9/doc/arm/reference.rst

    ``insecure``.
 In this specific case, the existing key files should be moved to the zone's ``key-directory`` from the new configuration.

+.. namedconf:statement:: manual-mode
+   :tags: dnssec
+   :short: Run key management in a manual mode.

+    If enabled, BIND 9 does not automatically start and progress key rollovers, instead the change is logged.
+Only after manual confirmation with :option:`rndc dnssec -step <rndc dnssec>` the change is made.

+    This feature is off by default.

 .. namedconf:statement:: offline-ksk
    :tags: dnssec
    :short: Specifies whether the DNSKEY, CDS, and CDNSKEY RRsets are being signed offline.